SUSE-Cloud/socok8s/doc/source_tech_preview/deployment/ses-integration.rst

     - http://10.84.56.8:80/swift/v1

-After you have run the openstack.integrate runner, copy the yaml into the ses_config.yml file in the root of the workspace on the deployer node.
+After you have run the openstack.integrate runner, copy the yaml into the ses_config.yml file in the root of the workspace on the Deployer node.